SuddenEyePuncture/Bugs_life/README.md

 # Bugs_life
-Mod for a CDDA.
+Mod for CDDA.
 It adds new kinds of insects.